wp-plugins/badgeos-community-add-on/readme.txt

 == Changelog ==

+= 1.1.0 =
+* New: Show all achievements from across a multisite network in member profile

 = 1.0.2 =
 * Fix: Fixed bug that prevented unlocking achievements attached to unlocked steps.
 * Fix: Check if group component is turned on before querying groups.